 - Take all the herbs and grind them together using a mortar and pestle or in a coffee grinder.

-- Grind them till they become fine powder.
+- Grind them till they become the fine powder.

 - Sprinkle this herbal powder on your carpet, furniture, pet’s bedding, below furniture, window sills or anywhere else where you think there may be fleas.